schasins/helena/CONTRIBUTING.md

 ## Submitting changes

-Please send GitHub pull requests with clear lists of what you've done.
+When you're ready to submit changes, please send GitHub pull requests with clear descriptions of what you've done and lists of the changes.
-(Read more about pull requests at [http://help.github.com/pull-requests/].)
+You can read more about pull requests at http://help.github.com/pull-requests/.
 Also please make sure you implement only one feature per commit and that you associate a clear log message with each commit.
 Feel free to provide one-line messages for small changes, but bigger changes should look like this: